 PART 4: POST-PRODUCTION

 I asked around for advice: what should I do?
 The reactions I got varied.
 On one extreme were those who said: “Who cares, just put it online, no one will notice and even if they do, what’s going to happen?”
 Well, I might get sued, but more importantly the film might get pulled from whatever media it’s on, it will raise the wrong kind of awareness, I’ll have proven to be a disrespectful artist and my film may never see the light of day.
-On the other extreme were those who immediately saw the problem and begun with the following suggestion: “And can’t you re-edit the film without the artwork?”
+On the other extreme were those who immediately cringed and made the following suggestion: “And can’t you re-edit the film without the artwork?”
 I could, but that would gut the film, and I really didn't want to.
 The artworks are essential to everyting I was producing, in terms of theme and visual language.
 Also I just loved the idea that by watching psi, people would journey through the cities via the artworks, and get introduced, or re-introduced, to beautiful locations they could go and explore for themselves.
 So as I finished the first edit of the film, I had to face the fact: I had to get permission for all the locations and artwork that needed it.

 I started off by getting some advice by clearance agencies in Paris – these are legal agencies that specialize in clearing all kinds of rights for film productions.
 I wanted to ask them for their advice on how best to proceed and what my chances were.
 I met with one agency who had never seen a project like this and replied, in a nutshell, that this would be a massive undertaking to get all the permissions, but that it was doable.
 In short, they were hoping I would hire them.
 But I couldn’t, I didn’t have the money for that.

 So, I went it alone.
 I tracked down all the artists, or the agencies representing them, and sent them all a formal request, along with a letter of intent, asking to include the artwork or piece of architecture in the film for non-commercial purposes.